 Like these blender Whole Wheat Waffles, they have a delightful combination of nutty and sweet elements, and healthy swaps make them nutritious without sacrificing an ounce of flavor.

-As far as healthy pancakes go, these melt-in-your-mouth and will be the star of the morning show!
-(Healthy Pumpkin Pancakes are right up there too!)
+As far as healthy pancakes go, these melt-in-your-mouth oatmeal flapjacks will be the star of your next family breakfast or brunch!

 - These are banana oatmeal pancakes with no flour, no butter, and no refined sugar, but they still taste light and sweet.